A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: An a priori error estimate

 \section{An a priori error estimate}

-Before proceeding to establish an a priori error estimate, we want to eliminate the gradient of the smoother $\bsigma_h$ and Lagrange multiplier $\bphi_h$ from the saddle point problem \eqref{dsaddle}.
-To this end, we introduce a quasi-projection operator: $Q_h:L^2(\Omega)\rightarrow S_h$, which is defined as
+In the previous section, we have shown how the degree of freedom for the gradient and Lagrange multipliers can be eliminated from the linear system \eqref{saddlealg}.
+Now we want to eliminate the gradient of the smoother $\bsigma_h$ and Lagrange multiplier $\bphi_h$ from the saddle point problem \eqref{dsaddle}.
+To this end, we introduce a quasi-projection operator: $R_h:L^2(\Omega)\rightarrow \cL_h$, which is defined as

 This type of operator is introduced in \cite{SZ90} to obtain the finite element interpolation of non-smooth functions satisfying boundary conditions, and is used in \cite{BMP94} in the context of mortar finite elements.
-The definition of $Q_h$ allows us to write the weak gradient as
+The definition of $R_h$ allows us to write the weak gradient as

-where operator $Q_h$ is applied to vector $\nabla u_h$ componentwise.
-We see that $Q_h$ is well-defined due to Assumptions \ref{A1A2}(i) and \ref{A1A2}(ii).
-Furthermore, the restriction of $Q_h$ to $S_h$ is the identity.
-Hence $Q_h$ is a projection onto the space $S_h$.
-We note that $Q_h$ is not the orthogonal projection onto $S_h$ but an oblique projection onto $S_h$.
+where the operator $R_h$ is applied to the vector $\nabla u_h$ componentwise.
+We see that $R_h$ is well-defined due to Assumptions \ref{A1A2}(ii).
+Furthermore, the restriction of $R_h$ to $\cL_h$ is the identity.
+Hence $R_h$ is a projection onto the space $\cL_h$.
+We note that $R_h$ is not the orthogonal projection onto $\cL_h$ but an oblique projection onto $\cL_h$.
 Oblique projectors are studied extensively in \cite{Gal03}, and different expressions for the norm of oblique projections are provided in \cite{Szy06}.
-According to the biorthogonality relation between the basis functions of $S_h$ and $M_h$, the action of operator $Q_h$ on a function $v \in L^2(\Omega)$ can be written as
+According to the biorthogonality relation between the basis functions of $\cL_h$ and $\cM_h$ \eqref{biorth}, the action of operator $R_h$ on a function $v \in L^2(\Omega)$ can be written as

-which tells that the operator $Q_h$ is local in the sense to be given below, see also \cite{AO00}.
+and consequently the operator $R_h$ is local in the sense to be given below, see also \cite{AO00}.
 Let $S(T')$ be the patch of an element $T' \in {\cal T}_h$ which is the interior of the closed set

-Then $Q_h$ is local in the sense that for any $v \in L^2(\Omega)$, the value of $Q_hv$ at any point in $T\in \cT_h$ only depends on the value of $v$ in $S(T)$ \cite{AO00}.
+Then $R_h$ is local in the sense that for any $v \in L^2(\Omega)$, the value of $R_hv$ at any point in $T\in \cT_h$ only depends on the values of $v$ in $S(T)$ \cite{AO00}.
 In the following, we will use a generic constant $C$, which will take different values at different places but will be always independent of the mesh-size $h$.
-The stability of $Q_h$ in $L^2$-norm is shown in the following lemma \cite{KLP01}. \begin{lemma} Under Assumption \ref{A1A2}(ii),
+The stability of $R_h$ in $L^2$-norm is shown in the following lemma \cite{KLP01}. \begin{lemma} Under Assumption \ref{A1A2}(ii), there exists $C>0$ such that

 \end{lemma} \begin{proof} By Assumption \ref{A1A2}(ii)